Williams FW12: FW12C

+From the next race in Japan, Williams would begin exclusively racing the FW13.

 1976 world champion James Hunt test drove the FW12C as a prelude to a potential comeback.
 He had a secret test at the Paul Ricard Circuit in December 1989 and set competitive times, but eventually decided against returning to the cockpit and remained with BBC TV in 1990.

 Overall, the Judd and Renault powered Williams FW12 and FW12C cars scored 1 win, 1 pole position, 2 fastest laps and 9 podium finishes in their 29 races.